-This post is about eating and drinking, see the next one for stuff to see in the area, and the previous one for drinking horchata.
+This post is about tapas bars.
+I’ve also written La Seu posts for restaurants, stuff to see in the area, and drinking horchata.
+My map is here.

 Cafe de Las Horas (Intermediate A), 1 Carrer del Comte d’Almodóvar, www.cafedelashoras.com

-The city’s favourite cocktail is called Agua de Valencia which is made from gin, vodka, fresh orange juice and cava or champagne.
-This beautiful bar, decorated in a Baroque style, is one of the best places to try it.
-Definitely a good place to start a night on the town.
+This beautiful bar, decorated in a Baroque style, is definitely a good place to start a night on the town.

 Las Cuevas (Intermediate A), Technically at 8 Carrer del Comte d’Almodóvar but actually in Placa des Cisneros